 Restraining orders are intended to address scenarios like stalking, where getting a hold of the offending individual may be difficult.
 Alternatively, protective orders are intended to address domestic violence between family members, partners, etc.

-If you're involved in a domestic violence case, you should seek the aid of a protective order lawyer.
-Our Decatur protective order attorneys can help usher you through the process of filing for a protective order and building a strong case to help ensure you receive the protection you deserve.
+If you're involved in a domestic violence case, you should seek the aid of a restraining order lawyer in Georgia.
+Our Decatur restraining order attorneys can help usher you through the process of filing for a protective order and building a strong case to help ensure you receive the protection you deserve.
 We'll shoulder the legal burden of your case so you can focus on maintaining your health and well-being.

 Unmatched Commitment to Our Clients' Best Interests

 We Take an Individualized Approach to Every Case